 Tech stocks in the early stages of the life cycle of a business often have more cash going out the door than coming in the door, leaving debt and capital raises as necessary to generate the cash flow needed to get to revenue and profit generating stages.

 Debt leaves tech stocks highly exposed to the challenges of inflation and rising interest rates.
-As central banks around the world have been raising interest rates to combat global inflation, the once favored tech sector has been crushed.
+As central banks around the world raised interest rates to combat global inflation, the once favored tech sector has gone through some challenging times.

 Xero Limited (XRO)